Quantile Spectral Beta: A Tale of Tail Risks, Investment Horizons, and Asset Prices: Motivation: Why Should We Care About Tail Risks across Horizons

-The empirical search for explanation of why different assets earn different average returns centers around return factor models arising from the Euler equation.
-With the only assumption of `no arbitrage', a stochastic discount factor $m_{t+1}$ exists and, for the $i$th excess return $r_{i,t+1}$ satisfies $\mathbb{E}[m_{t+1}r_{i,t+1}] = 0$, hence
+The empirical search for an explanation of why different assets earn different average returns centers around the use of return factor models arising from the Euler equation.
+With only the assumption of `no arbitrage', a stochastic discount factor $m_{t+1}$ exists, and under the expected utility maximization framework, for the $i$th excess return, $r_{i,t+1}$ satisfies $\mathbb{E}[m_{t+1}r_{i,t+1}] = 0$, hence

-where loading $\beta_{i}$ can be interpreted as exposure to systematic risk factors, and $\lambda$ as the risk price associated with factors.
+where loading $\beta_{i}$ can be interpreted as exposure to systematic risk factors and $\lambda$ as the risk price associated with factors.
+Equation \ref{eqn:eq1} assumes that the risk premium of an asset or a portfolio can be explained by its covariance with some reference economic or financial variable such as consumption growth or return on market portfolio.
+This simple pricing relation also assumes that independent common sources of systematic risk exist in the economy, and exposure to them can explain the cross-section of asset returns.\footnote{For example, this is the cornerstone of arbitrage pricing theory (APT) of \cite{ROSS1976341}.} This leads to the so-called factor fishing phenomenon, which tries to identify other risk factors in addition to the traditional market factors assumed by CAPM using a linear combination of factors that are assumed to have nonzero covariance with a risky asset, and to be independent of each other.